adbar/trafilatura/README.rst

 *Trafilatura*: `Italian word <https://en.wiktionary.org/wiki/trafilatura>`_ for `wire drawing <https://en.wikipedia.org/wiki/Wire_drawing>`_.

--  In order to gather web documents it can be useful to download the portions of a website programmatically, here is `how to use sitemaps to crawl websites <http://adrien.barbaresi.eu/blog/using-sitemaps-crawl-websites.html>`_
+-  In order to gather web documents, it can be useful to download the portions of a website programmatically, here is `how to use sitemaps to crawl websites <http://adrien.barbaresi.eu/blog/using-sitemaps-crawl-websites.html>`_

 -  `Content von Webseiten laden mit Trafilatura <https://www.youtube.com/watch?v=9RPrVE0hHgI>`_ (Tutorial video in German by Simon Meier-Vieracker)